-Rinse a highball glass with the mezcal, coating the inside of the glass with a thin layer and dumping out whatever doesn’t stick.
+Rinse a highball glass with the mezcal, coating the inside of the glass with a thin layer and then discarding the excess.

-Add the tequila, syrup and lemon juice to a shaker with ice, and shake until chilled.
+Add the tequila, honey syrup and lemon juice into a shaker with ice, and shake until well-chilled.

-Pour into the prepared glass, and add 2 dashes of the bitters.
+Strain into the prepared glass over fresh ice, and top with 2 dashes of bitters.